Coronavirus: Third case confirmed in New Zealand

 "The lowest attack rate seems to be in people under 18 and furthermore, kids get a mild illness if they get it at all."

-Neither is displaying symptoms of the virus - it is rare for asymptomatic people to spread the illness, according to the World Health Organisation.
+Neither is displaying symptoms of the virus and it is rare for asymptomatic people to spread the illness, according to the World Health Organisation.
 The virus is normally transmitted by people coughing or sneezing.

 In the past day the WHO's Director-General Dr Tedros Adhanom Ghebreyesus has said the global mortality rate was 3.4 per cent - higher than the 2 per cent that has been widely cited.